Tai-Chi-Bui/nodejs-interview-questions/road-map.md

    - Directory traversal and file watchers.
    - Streams: `Readable`, `Writable`, `Transform`, `Duplex`.
    - Piping and buffering techniques for handling large files.
+   - Testing streams for performance and edge cases.

 5. **Buffer and Binary Data**
    - Working with `Buffer` for binary manipulation.